apache/spark/docs/programming-guide.md

 can add support for new types.

-If accumulators are created with a name, they will be displayed in Spark's UI.
+If accumulators are created with a name, they will be displayed in Spark's UI, they will show up inside of the stage that operates on the accumulators themselves.
 This can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).

 <p style="text-align: center;">